marcindulak/vagrant-CaltechDelftX-QuCryptox/README.md

 Install VirtualBox https://www.virtualbox.org/ and Vagrant https://www.vagrantup.com/downloads.html

-If you have *git* installed on your host machine (e.g. laptop) clone the repository:
+You need *git* installed on your host machine (e.g. laptop), and clone the repository:

         $ git clone https://github.com/marcindulak/vagrant-CaltechDelftX-QuCryptox.git

-Otherwise create manually the folder called *vagrant-CaltechDelftX-QuCryptox* and save the `https://raw.githubusercontent.com/marcindulak/vagrant-CaltechDelftX-QuCryptox/master/Vagrantfile` file under this folder.

 Start the VM guest from the command prompt: